 Determining If Female Bettas Fight

 If you plan to keep more than two bettas together, you will most likely experience a few minor fights and disagreements between the two.
-Although female bettas are not as territorial or aggressive as males, they are more aggressive than many types of tropical fish regardless of their small size and colorful nature in comparison.
+Although female bettas are not as territorial or aggressive as males, they are more aggressive than many types of tropical fish regardless of their small size and colorful nature.
 Bettas have a distinctive personality that varies from fish to fish.
-Which can make it hard to determine how aggressive or peaceful your female betta fish will be after you purchase them.
-Most female betta fights are caused by the personality of the fish which is why it is important to have a separation method ready to avoid any serious injuries.
+This can make it hard to determine how aggressive or peaceful your female betta fish will be after you purchase them.
+Most female betta fights are caused by the personality of the fish, which is why it is important to have a separation method ready to avoid any serious injuries.

-Tank Conditions for a Successful Pair of Female Bettas
+Tank Conditions for a Successful Sorority of Female Bettas